ruby-compiler-survey/ruby-compiler-survey/jruby/index.md

 }
 ```

 Both the difference `invokedynamic` makes and how it's working are most clear when we look at the resulting machine code.
 First the non-`invokedynamic` case shows how calls are being made into our call helper and then into `CachingCallSite#call`, both of which have actually been inlined here.
-We cam see the `cmp` and `jne` which checks that the class is as expected and that the cache is valid for this method call.
+We can see the `cmp` and `jne` which checks that the class is as expected and that the cache is valid for this method call.
 Then there is an `invokevirtual` to call the cached method.

 ```s
   0x000000011e788604:   mov    %rbx,%r8                     ;*checkcast {reexecute=0 rethrow=0 return_oop=0}